-In addition to being assessed against the broader provisions of the Plan, proposals for borrow pits will be considered in relation to:
+In addition to being assessed against the broader provisions of the plan, proposals for borrow pits will be considered in relation to:

+12 The South West Scotland Connections Project is a project by SP Energy Networks which will support and facilitate the connection of wind farms through a new transmission system (overhead electricity line) from the existing Coylton substation to a new substation in Dalmellington.
-(i) the needs of particular construction projects;

-(ii) the distance of the project from suitable quarries;

-(iii) the number of vehicle movements which will be avoided;

-(iv) carbon assessments;

-(v) the duration of the excavation;

-(vi) site specific proposals for restoration and aftercare;

-(vii) environmental considerations such as impacts on the water environment including watercourses and GWDTEs; and

-(viii) potential disturbance to wildlife.
+- (i) the needs of particular construction projects; - (ii) the distance of the project from suitable quarries; - (iii) the number of vehicle movements which will be avoided; - (iv) carbon assessments; - (v) the duration of the excavation; - (vi) site specific proposals for restoration and aftercare; - (vii) environmental considerations such as impacts on the water environment including watercourses and GWDTEs; and - (viii) potential disturbance to wildlife.